-The Foundation for Financial Journalism launched in 2012 as the Southern Investigative Reporting Foundation with the goal of providing in-depth financial investigative reporting for the common good.
+The Foundation for Financial Journalism launched in 2012 in Wilmington, N.C. as the Southern Investigative Reporting Foundation with the goal of providing in-depth financial investigative reporting for the common good.
 After a name change in early 2020, the organization remains solidly committed to the same mission.

 We believe that investigative journalism is a critical tool for ensuring corporate accountability.
 In recent years many news organizations have struggled to operate with a diminished amount of resources; established papers and magazines have curtailed or eliminated investigative reporting projects.
 Scores of experienced editors and reporters — well versed in the technicalities of accounting, finance and the broader capital markets — have left the field.
 This loss has taken a toll on business journalism, which serves as an important civic guardrail of consumer and shareholder protection.

 What We Do

 Our foundation produces substantive investigative reporting without fear or favor.
 These investigations bring to life important stories that illuminate the many ways investors, consumers and market stakeholders are regularly misled.